CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: RESULTS

 \paragraph{Transferring to the external cohort TCGA-CESC.} \tabref{tab:hnscctrain_cesc_test_cluster_small} shows the results when models trained on TCGA-HNSCC were applied to the external cohort TCGA-CESC.
-Both CLEAR-HPV variants, AW-$h$ and raw-$h$, successfully generalized to this substantial biological shift in tissue site and staining.
+Both CLEAR-HPV variants, AW-$h$ and raw-$h$, retain substantial predictive signal under this substantial biological shift in tissue site.
 Note that TCGA-CESC differs substantially from TCGA-HNSCC in both anatomy and cohort composition: it is dominated by HPV-positive tumors and exhibits histomorphologic patterns distinct from HNSCC \cite{TCGA_CESC_2017}.
 Under this extreme imbalance, the CLAM baseline achieved only modest performance (ACC $\approx$ 0.59, AUC $\approx$ 0.68).
-Interestingly, both CLEAR-HPV variants, with their discovered interpretable concepts and concept-fraction vectors, substantially improved accuracy (ACC $\approx$ 0.75), and, more importantly, preserved CLAM’s extremely high precision (Prec $\approx$ 0.96); they also achieved higher sensitivity and F1 than the CLAM base model.
-The attention-weighted (AW) variant provided the strongest overall performance (F1 $\approx$ 0.86, Sensitivity $\approx$ 0.78), while the raw-$h$-space variant obtained the highest AUC ($\approx$ 0.67) among CLEAR-HPV variants.
-These results show that CLEAR-HPV successfully isolates HPV-related morphologic signals that remain predictive despite major shifts in tissue architecture and staining characteristics of an external cohort.
-This contrasts with the original CLAM that might learn only cohort-specific patterns that do not generalize to external cohorts.
+Due to the strong class imbalance in TCGA-CESC, threshold-based metrics such as F1 and Recall should be interpreted with caution, as they can be influenced by majority-class bias.
+Interestingly, both CLEAR-HPV variants, with their discovered interpretable concepts and concept-fraction vectors, maintain comparable AUC while achieving higher accuracy (ACC $\approx$ 0.75), and, more importantly, preserved CLAM’s extremely high precision (Prec $\approx$ 0.96); they also achieved higher sensitivity and F1 than the CLAM base model.
+The attention-weighted (AW) variant achieved the highest F1 ($\approx$ 0.86) and Sensitivity ($\approx$ 0.78), while the raw-$h$-space variant obtained the highest AUC ($\approx$ 0.67) among CLEAR-HPV variants.
+However, AUC indicates a modest degradation in ranking performance under domain shift, consistent with our interpretation that CLEAR-HPV preserves interpretable structure rather than improving global discrimination.
+These results show that CLEAR-HPV captures HPV-related morphologic signals that remain predictive, while maintaining interpretability under major shifts in tissue architecture.
+Together with the cross-cohort concept consistency shown in Fig.~\ref{fig:excohort}, these results indicate that CLEAR-HPV preserves transferable morphologic structure even when ranking performance degrades modestly.

 \paragraph{Transferring to the external cohort CPTAC-HNSCC.} Similarly, \tabref{tab:cptac_singleclass_small} shows the results when models trained on TCGA-HNSCC were applied to the external cohort CPTAC-HNSCC, demonstrating CLEAR-HPV's robustness to technical and institutional variability.
 Because this cohort contains only HPV-negative tumors, accuracy (ACC) is the only relevant metric.
 Both CLEAR-HPV variants outperformed CLAM (ACC $\approx$ 0.82--0.90), despite pronounced differences in staining, slide preparation, and scanner characteristics \cite{edwards2015cptac} between these two cohorts.
 This improvement indicates that our CLEAR-HPV's concept-fraction representations (vectors) remain stable under technical domain shift.